sidlavoie/EtherView/README.md

 Nice to have (maybe will be done, but are not the current focus) -Clock
--Enable the user to connect to wlan
+-Find a way to redirect the console output to the GUI (some functions have helper prints) -Enable the user to connect to wlan
 -Log data using PyShark
 -See visible hosts on network